Provenance

 Common questions.

-How is this different from OpenAI signing my output?
+How is this different from a model vendor signing my output?

-OpenAI signs with a key they control, against an audit log they maintain.
+A vendor signs with a key they control, against an audit log they maintain.
 You're trusting them.
-We sign with a Pi Zero you can SSH into, verifiable against a public Ed25519 key, chained to a public beacon.
-The witness is independent of the signer.
+Here, the signature comes from a witness that is independent of the report generator, verifiable against a public Ed25519 key, chained to a public beacon.
 Anyone can verify the chain end-to-end without contacting us.

-What if fleet0 (the Pi) goes down or is compromised?
+What if the witness is down or compromised?

-If fleet0 is unreachable at sign-time, the report is delivered unsigned with a clear "unwitnessed" disclosure — no false claims.
-Provenance+Audit tier provisions a secondary witness so single-node outages don't block signing.
-If a key is ever compromised we publish a revocation and rotate; affected manifests are flagged on /verify.
+If the witness is unreachable at sign-time, the report is delivered unsigned with a clear “unwitnessed” disclosure — no false claims.
+Larger engagements provision a secondary witness so single-node outages don't block signing.
+If a key were ever compromised we publish a revocation and rotate; affected manifests are flagged on the verify surface.

 Can you backdate a manifest?

 No. The witness signs over the current pulse_id of the public entropy beacon.
-Pulses are append-only and timestamp-anchored on Cloudflare.
-To backdate, we would have to forge the public beacon — which third parties read continuously.
-Not happening.
+Pulses are append-only and publicly readable, and third parties observe the beacon continuously.
+To backdate, we would have to forge a public chain that other people already hold copies of.

 Browser support for Ed25519?